Patriots recapture top spot in Review-Journal’s Week 16 NFL rankings

 3. Steelers 11-3 (1).
 The Steelers took a hit with Antonio Brown’s injury, but they have Le’Veon Bell to lean on until the postseason arrives.

 4. Vikings 11-3 (4).
-Just another day at the office for Case Keenum, who completed 20 of 23 passes last week.
+Just another day at the office for Case Keenum, who completed 20 of 23 passes against the Bengals.

 5. Rams 10-4 (5).
 Todd Gurley and the Rams sent the Seahawks and the rest of NFC a statement.
 They’re here to stay.